 Perfection Plate, Sydney

 This was another business whose primary business was not button manufacturing but who produced uniform buttons during WW2.
 It was established by ‘Silverbrite Electroplating Company’ in 1925.
-The company continues today as Perfection Plate Holdings, and included Stokes Badges, part of the business started in 1853 by Thomas Stokes.
+The company continues today as Perfection Plate Holdings, and includes Stokes Badges, part of the business started in 1853 by Thomas Stokes, renamed Perfection Badges and then Action Badges.

 Raynors Pty.
 Ltd., NSW